Ben Stiller's unrealized projects: All Talk TV series

 On January 23, 2012, Stiller was set to direct, executive produce, and star in All Talk, the television series adaptation of Jonathan Safran Foer's novel with Alan Alda co-starring with Stiller, Foer executive producing with Red Hour Productions' Stuart Cornfield, Scott Rudin, Eli Bush, and HBO set to broadcast the series.

 Super Sad True Love Story TV series

 On January 25, 2016, Stiller was set to direct and executive produce the television series adaptation of Gary Shteyngart's novel Super Sad True Love Story, with Karl Gajdusek writing and executive producing the series with Shteyngart & MRC, and Showtime set to broadcast the series.

 London film

-On June 15, 2020, Stiller was set to direct and produce a feature film adaptation of Jo Nesbo's short story London, with Eric Roth writing the screenplay, Oscar Isaac set to star and produce with Mad Gene Media partner Jason Spire, Nicky Weinstock, Nesbo and Niclas Salomonsson and Lionsgate Films distributing the film, which was likely delayed due to the COVID-19 pandemic, leading to Stiller's casting in Doug Liman's film Locked In.
+On June 15, 2020, Stiller was set to direct and produce a feature film adaptation of Jo Nesbo's short story "London", with Eric Roth writing the screenplay, Oscar Isaac set to star and produce with Mad Gene Media partner Jason Spire, Nicky Weinstock, Nesbo and Niclas Salomonsson and Lionsgate Films distributing the film, which was likely delayed due to the COVID-19 pandemic, leading to Stiller's casting in Doug Liman's film Locked Down.